Ahmed52Essam/social_media_app/README.md

 *   **HTTPX for API Calls:** It uses `httpx.AsyncClient` to make asynchronous API calls to the application.
 *   **Fixtures for Test Data:** It uses `pytest` fixtures to create test data (`created_post`, `created_comment`).
 This makes the tests cleaner and more reusable.
 *   **Comprehensive Test Coverage:** It includes tests for creating posts and comments, getting all posts, getting comments on a post, and getting a post with its comments.
 It also includes tests for error conditions, such as creating a post without a body or getting a missing post.

+### User Management (`routers/user.py`)

+This module handles user registration and authentication.

+*   **User Registration:** The `/register` endpoint creates a new user, hashes their password, and stores them in the database.
+It then triggers a background task to send a confirmation email.
+*   **Authentication:** The `/token` endpoint implements the OAuth2 password flow.
+It authenticates a user and returns a JWT access token.
+*   **Email Confirmation:** The `/confirm/{token}` endpoint is used to verify a user's email address using a confirmation token sent to them upon registration.

+### Security (`security.py`)

+This module is central to the application's security.

+*   **Password Hashing:** It uses `passlib` to hash user passwords before storing them and to verify passwords during login.
+*   **JWT Management:** It handles the creation and verification of JSON Web Tokens (JWTs) for both access and email confirmation purposes.
+It includes functions to handle token expiration and invalid tokens.
+*   **Dependency Injection:** It provides a `get_current_user` dependency that can be injected into any endpoint to ensure that the request is coming from an authenticated and confirmed user.

+### Background Tasks (`tasks.py`)

+The `tasks.py` module offloads long-running operations to be executed in the background, ensuring the API remains responsive.

+*   **Email Sending:** It contains the logic for sending emails using the Mailgun API via `httpx`.
+This is used to send a confirmation email to new users without blocking the registration API response.
+*   **Error Handling:** It includes custom exception handling for API errors when communicating with the Mailgun service.

 ## Getting Started